Italian grandmother in a cream apron rolling pasta dough at a rustic wooden table, warm golden light, copper pots in the background

 So the five of them built what they wished they’d always had: a simple, beautiful way to record a grandmother cooking, share her recipes with anyone curious enough to cook them, and let her table travel.

-Nona was born on a long wooden table in Bologna, on 17 February 2024.
+Nana was born on a long wooden table in Bologna, on 26 December 2022.

 To feel at home with your grandmother, anywhere in the world.